BradleyChatha/lumarsh/README.md

 * [sh.fs](./source/api/fs.d) - Exposes `std.file` into Lua.
 * [sh.regex](./source/api/regex.d) - Exposes `std.regex` into Lua.
 * [sh.json](./source/api/json.d) - Exposes `std.json` into Lua.

+Additionally, the following third party libraries are bundled with Lumarsh:

+* [luafun](https://github.com/luafun/luafun) - Provides high-performance functional programming
+  * `luafun` is added into the global scope, so you can simply go `range(0, 10, 2):each(print)` easily.

 I'm very willing to add more into lumarsh, so please tell me any suggestions you may have.